-Whatever your filling needs, the Adelphi Group of Companies can help you find the solution that best matches your production requirements.
-Below are 5 key areas that must be considered before making a purchase…
+Whatever your vessel needs, Pharma Hygiene Products Ltd (an Adelphi Group company) can help you find the solution that best matches your production requirements.
+Below are some key areas that must be considered before making a purchase…

-Lastly, please don’t forget to let us know if you have any special requirements for your product or machine, some examples of which are listed below:
+Lastly, please don’t forget to let us know if you have any special requirements for your product or vessel, the main examples of which are:

 - Flammable products